daveybell26/daveybell26/README.md

 - 🔭 I’m currently working on Munro Bagger, using React Native and Typescript.
-- 🌱 I’m currently learning Typescript.
+- 🌱 I’m currently learning GO.
 - 💬 Ask me about: aircraft.
 - ⚡ Fun fact: I lived in Geneva for 5 years and speak conversational French.